 Requirements & Policies

-Following are academic regulations specific to the advanced programs in education.
-Other academic regulations listed in the academic regulations section in this catalog apply to graduate students as well as to undergraduate students.
+The following list includes academic regulations specific to the advanced programs in education.
+Other academic regulations listed in the academic regulations section in the catalog apply to graduate students as well as to undergraduate students.

 Things to Know Before Applying to an Advanced Program in Education